exilonblack/L-CS/TCPL/CN/chapter_1.md

   a single statement or several in braces.
 In the word count program, the one after the else is an if that controls two statements in braces.

+**1.6 Arrays**

+  The declaration

+    int ndigit[10];

+  declares ndigit to be an array of 10 integers.
+Array subscripts always start at zero in C, so the elements are `ndigit[0], ndigit[1], ..., ndigit[9]`.

+  This is reflected in the for loops that initialize and print the array.

+  A subscript can be any integer expression, which includes integer variables like i, and integer constants.

+  This particular program relies on the properties of the character representation of the digits.

+  For example, the test

+     if (c >= '0' && c <= '9')

+  determines whether the character in c is a digit.
+If it is, the numeric value of that digit is

+   c - '0'

+  This works only if '0', '1', ..., '9' have consecutive increasing values.
+Fortunately, this is true for all character sets.

+  By definition, chars are just small integers, so char variables and constants are identical to ints in arithmetic expressions.

+  This is natural and convenient; for example c-'0' is an integer expression with a value between 0 and 9 corresponding to the character '0' to '9' stored in c, and thus a valid subscript for the array ndigit.

+  As a matter of style, it is advisable to format this construction as we have shown; if each `if` were indented past the previous else, a long sequence of decisions would march off the right side of the page.

+**1.7 Functions**

+  A function provides a convenient way to encapsulate some computation, which can then be used without worrying about its implementation.

+  With properly designed functions, it is possible to ignore how a job is done; knowing what is done is sufficient.

+  A function definition has this form:
+    return-type function-name(parameter declarations, if any)
+    {
+     declarations
+     statements
+    }

+  Function definitions can appear in any order, and in one source file or several, although no function can be split between files.

+  If the source program appears in several files, you may have to say more to compile and load it than if it all appears in one, but that is an operating system matter, not a language attribute.

+  For the moment, we will assume that both functions are in the same file, so whatever you have learned about running C programs will still work.

+  The first line of power itself,

+   int power(int base, int n)

+  declares the parameter types and names, and the type of the result that the function returns.

+  The names used by power for its parameters are local to power, and are not visible to any other function: other routines can use the same names without conflict.

+  This is also true of the variables i and p: the i in power is unrelated to the i in main.

+  We will generally use parameter for a variable named in the parenthesized list in a function.

+  The terms formal argument and actual argument are sometimes used for the same distinction.
+  The value that power computes is returned to main by the return: statement.

+  Any expression may follow return:

+   return expression;

+  A function need not return a value; a return statement with no expression causes control, but no useful value, to be returned to the caller, as does ``falling off the end'' of a function by reaching the terminating right brace.

+  And the calling function can ignore a value returned by a function.

+**1.8 Arguments - Call by Value**

+  Call by value is an asset, however, not a liability.

+  It usually leads to more compact programs with fewer extraneous  variables, because parameters can be treated as conveniently initialized local variables in the called routine.

+  For example, here is a version of power that makes use of this property.

+**1.9 Character Arrays**

+  I define arrays to be the collection of *something* it's either collection of `characters`, `numbers`, etc...

+  Some functions return a useful value; others, like copy, are used only for their effect and return no value.

+  The return type of copy is void, which states explicitly that no value is returned.

+  `getline` puts the character '\0' (the null character, whose value is zero) at the end of the array it is creating, to mark the end of the string of characters.

+  The %s format specification in printf expects the corresponding argument to be a string represented in this form.

+  `copy` also relies on the fact that its input argument is terminated with a '\0', and copies this character into the output.

+  It is worth mentioning in passing that even a program as small as this one presents some sticky design problems.

+  For example, what should main do if it encounters a line which is bigger than its limit? getline works safely, in that it stops collecting when the array is full, even if no newline has been seen.
+By testing the length and the last character returned, main can determine whether the line was too long, and then cope as it wishes.

+  In the interests of brevity, we have ignored this issue.